DanielCaz/pokemon-type-compare/README.md

 # Pokemon Type Compare

-Compares the type information of two pokemon made in AngularJS
+Compares the type information of two pokemon made in AngularJS with the help of the PokeAPI

 ## Quick start